rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

     user's mailbox.
 -   These addresses cannot include a domain alias in the address but can include either the primary domain or accepted domains.
--   Alternate email addresses associated with domain aliases can be created by using the primary domain.
+-   You can create alternate email addresses associated with domain aliases can be created by using the primary domain.
 For example, `SMTP:userB@example.com` creates the alternate address `userB@example.net`.